weststack-io/insight-studio/infrastructure/DEPLOY.md

 4. Test the connection to both SQL Database and Blob Storage

+5. Deploy the Next.js application to App Service (see above)

+6. Update Azure AD app registration redirect URIs

-5. Deploy the Function App code (see above)
+7. Deploy the Function App code (see above)

+8. Verify the App Service is running by visiting the App Service URL

-6. Verify the Function App is running by checking Application Insights or the Function App logs in Azure Portal
+9. Verify the Function App is running by checking Application Insights or the Function App logs in Azure Portal

 ## Additional Resources